calvinchoy/dotfiles/README.md

 4. Make sure to install vim plugins after installing vim-plug by running `:PlugInstall` in nvim
 5. Make sure to install tmux plugins using tpm (`Prefix + I`) it not done automatically
 6. Reload your terminal

+## Installatioon windows powershell
+Note: You can use WSL2 with for example ubuntu, but performance is slow.

 ## Some personal mappings
 - Harpoon 4 indexes are mappt to C-h, C-j, C-k, C-l.
 Harpoon menu is mapped to M-h